BraveCake/MinecraftPlugins/README.md

 ## PersonalKeepInventory
 A plugins that gives each player the option to keep their items or xp after death thorugh a simple command /ki <option>.

+## AFK
+Do you want to secure yourself while you are away from keyboard in minecraft? just use/afk

 ## Credits
 + Saber86